bakpakin/Fennel/tutorial.md

 > Underscores (`_`) are often used to name a variable that we don't plan
 > on using.

 The argument list is provided in square brackets.
-The final value is returned.
+The final value in the body is returned.

 (If you've never used a lisp before, the main thing to note is that the function or macro being called goes *inside* the parens, not